 - Generation of electricity that is consumed in transmission.

 - Activities outsourced to third-parties.

 Professional services, including the activities of your employees.

 Compile your Scope 3 Emissions Inventory

-If your main Scope 3 emissions are incurred by business travel and waste, you can calculate your other indirect (Scope 3) emissions by exploring the Clean Energy Regulator - About the NGER scheme page.
+If your main Scope 3 emissions are incurred by business travel and waste, you can calculate your other indirect (Scope 3) emissions by exploring the National Greenhouse and Energy Reporting Scheme.

-If your main Scope 3 emissions are incurred by business travel only, you can calculate your other indirect (Scope 3) emissions by using Carbon Neutral Company’s Business Carbon Calculator, or Carbon Trust’s Business Carbon Footprint Calculator.
+If your main Scope 3 emissions are incurred by business travel only, you can calculate your other indirect (Scope 3) emissions by using Carbon Trust’s Business Carbon Footprint Calculator.

 Other calculators are available on the internet, but as yet there are no standards for calculating all of the Scope 3 emissions of your small business.

 3. Act on opportunities to reduce your carbon emissions